-- 3. SCE environmental activities may include, but are not limited to, the following: - Perform all environmental studies and construction monitoring of SCE internal substation construction activities and provide study results to the IC for inclusion in its environmental documents, if applicable. - b) Collaborate with the IC during the environmental study phase on the IC's proposed study methodologies and findings, as studies are being planned and performed for SCE's scope of work. - c) Review IC's CEQA and/or National Environmental Policy Act ("NEPA") documents, technical studies, surveys, and other environmental documentation to ensure SCE's scope of work is adequately described in such documents (IC will include SCE's scope of work in its environmental documents.
-If the Generating Facility's CEQA and/or NEPA documents do not sufficiently incorporate SCE's scope of work, SCE's assumed environmental work and permitting level of effort may increase, resulting in the need to update cost and duration estimates, and potentially amend the GIA). - d) Review SCE's internal existing technical reports/documents when available. - e) Prepare SCE's project description, including scope changes during permitting/preconstruction or construction. - f) Communicate scope changes to the IC's environmental team and discuss/approve subsequent actions including new surveys as necessary. - g) Complete General Order 131-D Consistency Determination and Environmental Evaluation. - h) Regulatory agency communication, consultation, reporting, and acquisition of SCE permits addressing SCE's facilities and scope of work. - i) Prepare environmental requirements for construction clearance. - j) Develop communication plan. - k) Perform pre-construction coordination field visit. - Provide Environmental Awareness/Worker Environmental Awareness Program ("WEAP") training. - m) Perform construction monitoring oversight. - n) Complete construction and post-construction site assessments.
+- a) Perform all environmental studies and construction monitoring of SCE internal substation construction activities and provide study results to the IC for inclusion in its environmental documents, if applicable. - b) Collaborate with the IC during the environmental study phase on the IC's proposed study methodologies and findings, as studies are being planned and performed for SCE's scope of work. - c) Review IC's CEQA and/or National Environmental Policy Act ("NEPA") documents, technical studies, surveys, and other environmental documentation to ensure SCE's scope of work is adequately described in such documents (IC will include SCE's scope of work in its environmental documents.
+If the Generating Facility's CEQA and/or NEPA documents do not sufficiently incorporate SCE's scope of work, SCE's assumed environmental work and permitting level of effort may increase, resulting in the need to update cost and duration estimates, and potentially amend the GIA). - d) Review SCE's internal existing technical reports/documents when available. - e) Prepare SCE's project description, including scope changes during permitting/pre-construction or construction. - f) Communicate scope changes to the IC's environmental team and discuss/approve subsequent actions including new surveys as necessary. - g) Complete General Order 131-D Consistency Determination and Environmental Evaluation. - h) Regulatory agency communication, consultation, reporting, and acquisition of SCE permits addressing SCE's facilities and scope of work. - i) Prepare environmental requirements for construction clearance. - j) Develop communication plan. - k) Perform pre-construction coordination field visit. - Provide Environmental Awareness/Worker Environmental Awareness Program ("WEAP") training. - m) Perform construction monitoring oversight. - n) Complete construction and post-construction site assessments.